You’ve started a blog! Yeah! I remember that feeling myself!

 You’ve probably heard that said time and again.
 It is true.

 When you meet someone, you get an instant vibe.
 You may encounter a man one day who was short with you.
 You may think he is a mean person.
 But, the truth is they had just lost their job, their car broke down, and his girlfriend broke up with him.

 He was having a horrible day.
 Your first impression is still there, and it is hard to overcome.

 That is the case with your site.
-When visitors land on your site for the first time, they instantly decide right then if they are going to visit again or not.
+When visitors land on your site for the first time, they instantly decide whether they will visit again or not.
 If they do not like it, they are going to bounce right out, never to return.

 - Easy navigation.
 The menu should direct the reader to the content they want to read in less than three clicks.
 Don’t make them search to find what they want to read.

 - Color scheme.
 I once visited a site with a neon green background and white lettering.
 Needless to say, I left and never looked at it again.
 Your colors need to make sense.
 Make sure they contrast, and the backgrounds make it easy to read every word.